 UTestTools – Remote usability testing framework for mobile applications:

-It allows monitoring user activity, capturing all input events in the interaction between the user and any iOS or Android application, both native and OpenGL-based.
+It allows monitoring of user activity, capturing all input events in the interaction between the user and any iOS or Android application, both native and OpenGL-based.

 Web system based on the presentation of Geo-referenced information in an interactive 3D environment, navigable both freely and through points of interest.
-It consists of an interactive virtual scenario composed of low poly photorealistic 3D models where the user can explore in real-time the different locations of the destination and get a more faithful idea of how that location looks like in real life.
-It provides data through scenes familiar to users, that is, in a way close to how they perceive the world.
+It consists of an interactive virtual scenario composed of low poly photorealistic 3D models where the user can explore the different locations of the destination in real-time and get a more faithful idea of how that location looks in real life.
+It provides data through scenes familiar to users, in a way close to how they perceive the world.